belinghy/cpsc526/project/README.md

 ### Batch Size and Memory

 Some environments finish relatively quickly, extending the duration of each episode doesn't really help.
 Therefore, having a bigger memory and batch is not necessarily helpful.
 For offline methods, perhaps it's desirable to start training with shorter duration in each episode and gradually increasing the length.

+For reinforcement learning, it is not necessary for minibatch to go through all training data in one episode.
+When memory is sufficiently large, choosing without replacement is also not necessary; choosing replacement may be faster.
+Batch size should be on the same scale as the number of steps in each episode (?)